 The emission threshold for airports was maintained at 1.0 tpy.
 In addition, an airport monitoring study will be implemented to determine the need for monitoring of airports which emit less than 1.0 tpy of lead.
 Under this new rule lead monitoring is required for a minimum of one year at 15 additional airports that have been identified as having characteristics that could lead to ambient lead concentrations approaching or exceeding the lead NAAQS.
 Brookhaven and Republic airports in Suffolk County, New York have been designated as such.
 Monitoring commenced at Brookhaven in October 2011, while the Republic site is expected to begin starting the second quarter, 2012.

 The NYSDEC currently has two urban lead monitors at the NATTS sites (Rochester, Bronx).
 The Rochester site is also a designated NCore site.
 It is the Regional Administrator's discretion to approve site substitution for the population oriented monitoring requirement.
 These monitors will take advantage of the allowance for the submission of PM10 lead data in place of TSP lead data.
-The NYSDEC acknowledges that the use of a PM10 monitor for lead compliance monitoring will be discontinued and replaced with a TSP monitor if a three month average lead concentration from one of these sites exceeds 0.1µg/m3.
+The 2013 3-month average for lead values are provided in the following table.

 8.2 Special Purpose Monitors